Glassb3ad/PSO_for_2d_functions/README.md

    3. record swarm state
 5. return history and global best

-particleSwarmOptimization() accepts inertia, cognitive and social parameters.
-They are hyperparameters used in the most central operation of algorithm: velocity update
+The particleSwarmOptimization() function accepts inertia, cognitive, and social parameters.
+These are hyperparameters used in the algorithm's most central operation: the velocity update.

 ### Particle class

-The most central method in Particle class is updateVelocity() which does what it says.
-The equation for calculating new velocity is a sum of three parts: inertia, cognitive and social part.
+The most essential method in the Particle class is updateVelocity(), which updates the particle's velocity.
+The equation for calculating the new velocity is a sum of three components: inertia, cognitive, and social.

 I=inertia, C=cognitive, S=social, V=current velocity, P = current position, gB=global best, pB = personal best, R1 = random vector (same shape with velocity), R2 = random vector.